Recite me link

 The POOL Study

-This study plans to look at the use of water for labour and birth to determine
+The POOL study looked at the use of water for labour and birth to determine

 • how many women are using birth pools